-- Tell your caregiver if you have heart disease or blood clotting problems.
+- Tell your healthcare provider if you have heart disease or blood clotting problems.

-- Your caregiver may give you medicine to shrink the size of your prostate.
+- Your healthcare provider may give you medicine to shrink the size of your prostate.
 You may also be given medicine to help prevent infection.
-Ask your caregiver for more information about the medicine that you need to take before surgery.
+Ask your healthcare provider for more information about the medicine that you need to take before surgery.

 - You may need blood and urine tests.
 You may also need a rectal exam to check the size of your prostate.
-Ask your caregiver for more information about tests that you may need.
+Ask your healthcare provider for more information about tests that you may need.
 Write down the date, time, and location of each test.

 - Write down the correct date, time, and location of your surgery.

 Ask healthcare providers about directions for eating and drinking.

 - You or a close family member will be asked to sign a legal document called a consent form.
 It gives healthcare providers permission to do the procedure or surgery.
 It also explains the problems that may happen, and your choices.
 Make sure all your questions are answered before you sign this form.